ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 teep-cipher-suite-sign1-ed25519 = [ teep-operation-sign1-ed25519 ]
 teep-cipher-suite-sign1-esp256  = [ teep-operation-sign1-esp256 ]

-;MANDATORY for TAM and TEEP Agent to support the following COSE ;operations, and OPTIONAL to support additional ones such as ;COSE_Sign_Tagged, COSE_Encrypt0_Tagged, etc.
+;Mandatory for TAM and TEEP Agent to support the following COSE ;operations, and optional to support additional ones such as ;COSE_Sign_Tagged, COSE_Encrypt0_Tagged, etc.

 cose-sign1 = 18      ; CoAP Content-Format value

-;MANDATORY for TAM to support the following, and OPTIONAL to ;implement any additional algorithms from the IANA COSE Algorithms ;registry.
+;Mandatory for TAM to support the following, and optional to ;implement any additional algorithms from the IANA COSE Algorithms ;registry.